 This total is carried to your Schedule C, line 30.

 Not everyone wants to track their actual expenses and maintain proper records in the event of an audit.
-In 2013, the IRS allowed small business owners to elect a simplified method for calculating an expense for a home office.
+To make it easier for taxpayers, the IRS allows small business owners to elect a simplified method for calculating an expense for a home office.
 The election is taken on Schedule C (Part II, line 30), in which case Form 8829 is not needed.

-The simplified method for 2016 allows a $5-per-square-foot deduction up to a maximum of 300 square feet.
+The simplified method allows a $5-per-square-foot deduction up to a maximum of 300 square feet.
 Therefore, for our 120-square-foot office in the above example, the simplified method would allow a deduction of 120 x $5 = $600, which is significantly less than the calculated method allowed.
 Moreover, with the simplified method, you are not allowed a depreciation deduction.
-However, the upside is that you do not have to recapture the depreciation later, when you sell the property.
+However, the upside is that you do not have to recapture the depreciation later when you sell the property.

 If you use an area of your home for storage of inventory, for example, the general area does not have to be used exclusively.
 The area taken up by a shelving unit in the den on which you keep inventory or product samples can be included in the deduction, even though the entire den is not used exclusively for business.
 In addition, if you have a day care in your home, there are special rules, which are detailed in Publication 587.

 Be aware, also, that if the gross income from your business is less than the deductions (including office-in-home), some of your deductions may be limited.
 If you use the general method, rather than the simplified method, some of the deductions may be carried forward to the next year.
 Again, details are in Publication 587.

 Another reminder: If you’re using the general method, and you’re including home office expenses that are otherwise deductible as itemized deductions on Schedule A (such as mortgage interest, property taxes, and mortgage insurance premiums), the percentage of those indirect expenses not used on Form 8829 are still deductible on Schedule A.